Common bronzewing: Feeding

 The common bronzewing's diet primarily consists of seeds and all varieties of vegetables.
 It searches for food in small groups.
 The search can sometimes last for days, and, since the pigeon must drink frequently, it utilizes watering holes or any other available source of water.

 Breeding

 Common bronzewings construct a rough nest of twigs and sticks, which is placed low down in a tree or bush.
-The eggs hatch after a period of roughly 14 to 16 days, after being incubated by both the male and the female.
+The eggs are incubated by both parents and hatch after roughly 14 to 16 days.
 Both parents share the responsibility of caring for the young.
 In common with other pigeons, common bronzewings release a milky substance from their crop to feed their young.